icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ### OpenStreetMap

-- [OpenStreetMap](https://www.openstreetmap.org/) - OpenStreetMap is the free wiki world map.
+- [OpenStreetMap](https://www.openstreetmap.org/) - The free wiki world map.
 This collaborative project is one of the largest databases of volunteered geographic information in the world.
 Its contents include points of interest, routable networks, and other geodata.
 - [BBBike](https://download.bbbike.org/osm/bbbike/) - Provides shapefiles and raw OSM format for cities around the world, extracted weekly.
 This is useful if you are looking for data extracts for a single city.
 - [Geofabrik](http://download.geofabrik.de/) - OpenStreetMap extracts prepared in either PBF or shapefile format for download daily.
 - [MetroExtracts](https://www.interline.io/osm/extracts/) - Each day, OSM Extracts by Interline mirrors the entire OpenStreetMap planet and creates city and region sized extracts ready for download into formats ready for GIS.
-- [Overpass Turbo](https://overpass-turbo.eu/) - Overpass Turbo is a web-based data mining tool for OpenStreetMap.
+- [Overpass Turbo](https://overpass-turbo.eu/) - A web-based data mining tool for OpenStreetMap.
 It runs any kind of Overpass API query, shows the results on an interactive map, and allows users to export query data in the form of GeoJSON files (which may be converted to Shapefiles).
 It also provides helpful support for new users in the form of the "Wizard" tool.
 Using Overpass Turbo, you can query virtually any location globally using dedicated tags in Open Street Map.
 - [Humanitarian OpenStreetMap Tools & Data](https://www.hotosm.org/tools-and-data) - HOT provides a rich set of tools for the OSM community.
 An especially helpful tool is the [Export Tool](https://export.hotosm.org/en/v3/).
-- [Tasking Manager](https://tasks.hotosm.org/) - Tasking Manager is a platform where anybody can learn to use Open Street Map and contribute to mapping undermapped areas of the world.
+- [Tasking Manager](https://tasks.hotosm.org/) - A platform where anybody can learn to use Open Street Map and contribute to mapping undermapped areas of the world.
 This work is critical for disaster preparation and resiliency in developing countries, so that aid workers and community members have access to accurate maps when disasters strike.
 - [Overture Maps](https://overturemaps.org/) - A joint mapping consortium looking to power current and next-generation map products by creating reliable, easy-to-use, and interoperable open map data.
 Builds on OpenStreetMap and other datasets to expand access to open data.

 ### Politics

-- [OpenPrecincts](https://gerrymander.princeton.edu/) - OpenPrecincts is a data and software resource to open the redistricting process to all citizens and ensure that district boundaries are fair for all voters.
+- [OpenPrecincts](https://gerrymander.princeton.edu/) - A data and software resource to open the redistricting process to all citizens and ensure that district boundaries are fair for all voters.
 - [MIT Election Lab](https://electionlab.mit.edu/data) - Election Lab is a clearinghouse for data sets that can fuel studies on elections and how they're conducted.
 Find election data and research tools produced by us and others.

 ### Resilience and Natural Hazards